-This orange honey glazed ham recipe is made with the easiest 3-ingredient glaze.
-Honey, brown sugar, and orange marmalade are mixed together to create a sweet and bright flavor, then used to coat a spiral ham before baking.
+My orange glazed ham recipe is made with the easiest 3-ingredient glaze.
+I mix together honey, brown sugar, and orange marmalade to create a sweet and bright flavor, and as it bakes it caramelizes in the most delicious way over the ham.
+Creating that crackle that my family absolutely loves.
 This is such a delicious dish to serve for Easter, Christmas, or any holiday feast!

 What’s in this Orange Glazed Ham recipe?